15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 Elnur/Adobe business meeting

-They may tell you that the offer they have is a one-time deal and you must take it or leave it.
+They may tell you that their offer is a one-time deal and you must take it or leave it.

 That’s rarely the case.
-Most of the time, the first offer is a lowball offer, one that doesn’t cover everything and typically has a few areas of less coverage than is necessary to get your home repaired.
+Most of the time, the first offer is a lowball one that doesn’t cover everything and typically has a few areas of less coverage than is necessary to repair your home.

 Bottom line